Endeios/java-kata/kata.md

 LU: I am not surprised! to be honest this static string seems a bit silly to me...

 BR: I assure you it is not!
-That was a fast way of having this test fail, and in doing so, concentrating on the rythm of the "switch" and "test code"-"production code", which is our objective here, not the program.
-The program is boring, we are using it's boringness to concentrate on the rythm, that is our objective.
+That was a fast way of having this next test fail, and in doing so, concentrating on the _rythm_ of the "switch" and "test code"-"production code", which is our objective here; we are not here for the program.
+The program is boring, we are using its boringness to concentrate on the rythm, which is our true objective today.
 Do not look at the shape: concentrate on the space between the shapes.

 ## Step 4: Lucie :pencil: navigates, Bruno :car: drives